This post was reviewed and updated on June 24, 2020

-As you review your financing options and apply for a new business loan, take note of these business loan requirements:
+As you review your loan options and apply for a new business loan, keep in mind that these are among the main factors lenders may consider:

 You’re 3X more likely to get approved for a business credit card with MatchFactor.